 Frequently Asked Questions

-2020 has been a challenge, so this year, Macmillan are introducing some new options for Sober October to encourage as many people as possible to Go Sober this October.
-This year when signing up, simply choose to go sober for 14, 21 or 31 days, or select your own sober challenge.
+It's been a challenging past year, so Macmillan are introducing options for Sober March to encourage as many people as possible to Go Sober this March.
+When signing up, simply choose to go sober for 14, 21 or 31 days, or select your own sober challenge.

 Becoming a Soberhero might not mean you have X-ray vision or you get to wear a cape.
 But not drinking does mean you’ll gain many heroic qualities and, most importantly, help to change the lives of people with cancer, who need your support now more than ever Read more…

 Government guidance permitting, yes!
 Giving up alcohol for the month (or however long you decide to do it!) doesn’t mean giving up going out if you can and having fun with friends.
 There are more great non-alcoholic brands and products available in pubs, bars, restaurants and shop than ever before.
 You could work through mocktail menus, discover the best pub grub or treat yourself to a fancy dessert (ssshhh…we won’t tell) – just think of the money and calories you’ll be saving by not drinking!
 Just remember that government guidance on coronavirus is constantly changing at the moment so if you are able to go out and socialise make sure you know the rules you need to follow to keep you and those around you safe.
 Click here for the latest guidance.

 Yes!
 We know taking some time off the booze is not an easy task so why would we charge you to do it?
 We value people that want to make a difference by going sober to benefit their own health and the wellbeing of others, therefore we cannot justify charging you good folk to participate.

 When you sign up via the Sober March site, your online giving page is set up under your personalised profile URL.

 Please note we are unable to link any other online giving pages (including Facebook donations) to your Sober March profile.